MaterializeInc/materialize/doc/user/content/sql/create-source/postgres.md

 <li><code>varchar</code></li>
 </ul>

-Materialize also supports the array type for each of the above types.

-Replicating tables that contain unsupported [data types](/sql/types/) is possible via the `TEXT COLUMNS` option.
+Replicating tables that contain **unsupported [data types](/sql/types/)** is possible via the `TEXT COLUMNS` option.
 The specified columns will be treated as `text`, and will thus not offer the expected PostgreSQL type features.
+For
-For example:
+example:

 * [`enum`]: the implicit ordering of the original PostgreSQL `enum` type is not preserved, as Materialize will sort values as `text`.

 * [`money`]: the resulting `text` value cannot be cast back to e.g. `numeric`, since PostgreSQL adds typical currency formatting to the output.

 ##### Truncation

 Tables replicated into Materialize should not be truncated.
 If a table is truncated while replicated, the whole source becomes inaccessible and will not produce any data until it is recreated.
 Instead, remove all rows from a table using an unqualified `DELETE`.

 ```sql
 DELETE FROM t;